octave-online/octave-online-server/containers/README.md

 	oosquickstart_git
 ```

+### Configuration File with Docker Compose

+Octave Online Server should run out of the box on Docker Compose without a custom configuration file.
+To customize settings, create a config.hjson file as usual and rebuild the images.

+When creating a custom config.hjson file, do *not* overwrite the various "hostname" and "port" settings for services that run in containers.
+The default settings are required for the Docker containers to talk to each other.

+Examples of settings that you may want to configure:

+- session.legalTime.\* (amount of time allocated to running commands)
+- mailgun.\* (Mailgun settings for email)
+- auth.google.\* (Google OAuth settings)
+- auth.easy.secret (salt for encrypting email tokens)
+- front.cookie.secret (salt for encrypting session cookies)

 ## About the GNU Octave Containers

 There are four containers that are intended to be built in sequence, each one depending on the previous one.
 The order is: